cjrentier/ION-NetworkConnector/README.md

 In the example we combine two different Multi Tenants of Infor OS, similar can be done for Single Tenant or On-Premises.

 When using the Network Connector to connect:
+* To replace the ION CC (CloudConnector)
+  * upgrade to ION CE and start using the Network Connector
 * Multi Tenant environments running in different regions
 * Multi Tenant environments from different customers
 * Multi Tenant to On-Premises, when receiving messages in On-Premises: